LewisIsWorking/PathWarsWiki/Writerside/topics/6-Kibwe.md

 GS is caved into Marco’s forehead.

-Griggles hands Paddy 15 GP.
+Gringles Snotbelly hands Paddy 15 GP.

 Paddy Dream-Soup joins the group.

 Paddy Dream-Soup is a Forge-Born, his clan has long made a version of Dream Soup for the deep miners of Sky Citadels.

-Those dwarves who consumed the Dream Soup would have their morale raised and their physche restored.
+Those dwarves who consumed the Dream Soup would have their morale raised, and their psyche restored.

 UNLOCKED: The Wand of Teeming Ghosts by Anthony.